carlpaolino/carlpaolino/README.md

 ## 🚀 What I'm Working On

-- 🧠 AI projects involving natural language processing and computer vision
+- 🧠 An AI powered learning assistant to enhance studying
 - 🕹️ A 3D web game powered by Node.js backend
-- 🛠️ A full-stack print farm management system (Print Hub) with live monitoring and slicing integration
+- 🛠️ A full-stack ecommerce site

 ---

 ## 📫 Let's Connect

 I'm always open to collaboration and conversation.
+Check out my portfolio at carlpaolino.com
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/) or explore my projects here on GitHub!

 ---